cosmos/sdk-tutorials/tutorial/app-design.md

 - `MsgSetName`: This message allows name owners to set a value for a given name in the `nameStore`.
 - `MsgBuyName`: This message allows accounts to buy a name and become their owner in the `ownerStore`.

 When a transaction (included in a block) reaches a Tendermint node, it is passed to the application via the [ABCI](https://github.com/tendermint/tendermint/tree/master/abci) and decoded to get the message.
 The message is then routed to the appropriate module and handled there according to the logic defined in the `Handler`.
 If the state needs to be updated, the `Handler` calls the `Keeper` to perform the update.
-You will learn more about these concepts in the next couple of modules of this tutorial.
+You will learn more about these concepts in the next steps of this tutorial.

 ### Now that you have decided on how your application functions from a high-level perspective, it is time to [start implementing it](./app-init.md)